IdahCollin/project-weather-app/README.md

 # Weather App

 Week 4 of Technigo boot camp.
-Three of us were working in a team/with pair programming.
 The assignment was to  build a simple weather app that tells today's weather and temperature and a 5-day forecast using a weather API.
+Pair programming.

 ## The problem